devops-den/emqx-kafka-mongo-messaging-app/README.md

 username: admin
 password: public
 ```
-when you login for the first time, it will prompt you to reset the password.
-Once we reset the password, it will redirect you to dashboard of emqx.
+Upon logging in for the first time, you will be prompted to reset your password, which will then take you to the emqx dashboard.

 ![dashboard](images/emqx/dashboard.png)

 ### Step 2: Create emqx publisher/subscriber files using python programming

 - #### Step 1: using paho-mqtt python module
-    This article mainly introduces how to use the paho-mqtt client and implement connection, subscribe, messaging, and other functions between the MQTT client and MQTT broker, in the Python project.
+    This article primarily explains how to use the paho-mqtt client and construct message, connection, and subscription functions in Python between the MQTT client and MQTT broker.

 - #### Step 2: Install the Paho Mqtt Client
     `pip3 install paho-mqtt`